 If you have a plumbing emergency, it can be difficult to know what to do.
 This article will help guide you through the process of dealing with a variety of common emergencies so that you don’t make any mistakes or face any dangerous consequences.
-We’ll talk about how to handle frozen pipes, clogged drains, and toilets, leaks from pipes and faucets, overflow from sinks and bathtubs- in short, every problem you might ever encounter!
+We will talk about how to handle frozen pipes, clogged drains and toilets, leaks from pipes and faucets, and overflow from sinks and bathtubs.
+In short, every problem you might ever encounter!

 Frozen Pipes

-If your pipes are still in a good enough condition but just partially frozen and you’re not too worried about them breaking, all you need to do is wait for a day or two and they will thaw out on their own.
+If your pipes are still in good enough condition but just partially frozen and you are not too worried about them breaking, all you need to do is wait for a day or two, and they will thaw out on their own.
 However, if it’s only one or two pipes that are frozen, it might be a good idea to thaw them out as soon as possible.

 Clogged Drain